justinbarnikow/Noted/README.md

 https://noted-jb.vercel.app/

 ## Description
 Noted is a react-app that allows the user to create lists and notes.
 Create, label, edit and delete as many lists or cards as necessary, whether it be for reminders, to-do lists or whatever else you may need.
-Lists and cards can be prioritized by highlighted their 'watch' or 'star' symbol, respectively.
+Lists and cards can be prioritized by highlighting their 'watch' or 'star' symbol, respectively.

 ## Motivation
 I created Noted as a challenge to display my skills working through CRUD operations and manipulating data and local storage.
-I was inspired by an app, Trello, that I frequently use and find quite helpful for working on prejects such as these.
+I was inspired by an app, Trello, that I frequently use and find quite helpful for working on projects such as this.

 ## Built With
 * Javascript